pdxiv/LuaScott/README.md

 ## Introduction

-This is a project, to produce an interpreter for the Scott Adams Adventure International text adventure game engine.
+This is a project, to produce an interpreter for the Scott Adams Adventure International text adventure game interpreter.
 It's using Lua for easy portability and integration.

 ## Current state